Automobile Made Available to an Employee

 - Calculating the Value of the Operating-Costs Benefit

-The value of the benefit related to the automobile must be included in boxes A, G and W of the employee's RL-1 slip (see courtesy translation (RL-1-T).
+The total value of the automobile benefit must be included in boxes A and W and, where applicable, in box G of the employee's RL-1 slip (see courtesy translation RL-1-T).
+For more information, go to the Benefit Provided to an Employee page.

 - The employee (or a person related to the employee) must keep a logbook of the trips made with the automobile and give you a copy of the logbook.